eriknomitch/ruby-grouped-methods-example/README.md

 When a class passes a certain threshold of complexity, method structure and naming can start to become a bit overwhelming.
 Most likely, some sets of methods will appear that can be though of as a part of a "group" (i.e., they all pertain to the same thing but are in the same class).

-Naming can become taxing and potentially ugly:
+Naming can become taxing and potentially messy.
+Let's take a look at this class:

 ```Ruby